 Many view making art as a meditative practice that calms the nerves, provides clarity, and is fulfilling.
 For painter Sergio Roffo, that feeling of serene sanity is often achieved with brush in hand and beauty in mind.

-1991 proved to be an important year for artist Sergio Roffo, who uprooted himself from the heart of Boston, Massachusetts, and moved to a nautical village about 22 miles south.
-Taken by the marshes, brackish rivers, and coastal views, Roffo “went from painting cityscapes to coastal landscapes literally overnight,” he says.
-Flash forward 25 years, and today we find Roffo established as one of the nation’s top painters of coastal views and represented by several major galleries across the Eastern Seaboard.
+1991 proved to be a pivotal year for artist Sergio Roffo, who uprooted himself from the heart of Boston, Massachusetts, and moved to a nautical village about 22 miles south.
+Immediately captivated by the marshes, brackish rivers, and coastal views, Roffo “went from painting cityscapes to coastal landscapes literally overnight,” he says.
+Flash forward to present day, and today we find Roffo established as one of the nation’s preeminent painters of coastal views and represented by several major galleries across the Eastern Seaboard.

-Among Roffo’s chief artistic goals is to “convey to the viewer the illusion of reality from my use of light and color.”
-He suggests, “A good example of this is within the painting ‘Afternoon Light on the Marsh.’
-I was able to capture that great sense of golden light streaking across the marsh.”
+Among Roffo’s chief artistic goals are to “convey to the viewer the illusion of reality from my use of light and color.”
+He suggests, “A good example of this is within the painting ‘Sunrise on the Marsh.’
+I was able to capture that great golden light reflecting on the marsh.”
 In addition, painting affords Roffo an opportunity to achieve a sense of sanity in his life.
 “I have no idea what I would do if I couldn’t paint,” the artist says.
 “We artists aren’t happy when we aren’t painting.
 Ultimately, I hope to communicate to my audiences a feeling of calmness and serenity when they view my work.
 I hope they can relate to a sense of time and place in their lives.
 My message is trying to convey to the viewer the spirituality and sacredness of my work and to indicate the harmony of nature through color and light.”

-Roffo is also an elected Associate Living Master (ARCALM) by the Art Renewal Center.
+Roffo is also an Elected Living Master (ARCLM) by the Art Renewal Center.